CtrlK

 Trigger Term Quality

 Excellent coverage of natural terms a user would say: 'saga', 'distributed transactions', '2PC', 'compensating actions', 'microservices', 'event-driven', 'saga coordinator', 'roll back', 'compensation steps', 'stuck saga states'.
-These are precisely the terms developers would use when seeking help with this pattern.
+These are the exact terms developers use when dealing with this pattern.

 3 / 3